 In the case of a single custodian, she or he alone makes all decisions related to child care.
 However, the court ruling may include stipulations on the rights and duties of the single custodian, including the right to change the child’s place of residence.

 Joint custodians share responsibility for all issues related to the child.
 If the custodians are separated, they make everyday decisions related to the child depending on which parent the child lives with.
 However, the consent of both custodians is needed for major decisions.
-These include, for example, changing the child’s church or place of residence, passport issues, educational decisions and healthcare or hospital care issues.
+These include, for example, changing the child’s religious denomination or place of residence, a foreign passport, educational decisions and healthcare or hospital care issues.

 A written application for custody or access rights should be filed with the district court (käräjäoikeus) of the child’s place of residence.
 The application can be made by one or both parents, by the custodian or by the social welfare board.
 A claim and the grounds for the claim should be presented in the application.
 Any documents to be used as evidence must be enclosed.
 The application must be signed and submitted to the district court either in person or by an authorised representative.
 The application can also be sent by post or by fax.
 The case becomes pending when the application is received by the district court.